AlexFigas/Simple-Airline-Reservation-System/README.md

-# Simple Airline Reservation System - Developed in Java
+# Airline Reservation System - Developed in Java

 This project was carried out in my second semester, for the course unit of Modeling and Programming.